-- Online lectures: short videos consisting of diagams and live-coding that demonstrate the syntax and concepts of the C and Python programming languages and the basic data structures and programming paradigms
+- Online lectures: short videos consisting of slides, diagams and live-coding that demonstrate the syntax and concepts of the C and Python programming languages and the basic data structures and programming paradigms

 - Exercises: Online exercises on a dedicated coding platform with automatic assessment; also demos and general discussions with the instructors and the TAs